 Mark holds an engineering degree from Cambridge University, a PhD from Southampton University and an MBA from Edinburgh University.
 He is a fellow of the Institute of Engineering and Technology.

-Andrew is the Chief Executive of the Sir Henry Royce Institute for Advanced Materials which aims to be a being a world-leading centre for advanced materials research and commercialisation He also serves on the board of Consort Medical Plc as a Non-Executive Director and is Non-Executive Chairman of mOm Incubators ltd. In addition, Andrew is an independent advisor to CEME Spa, a leading manufacturer of fluid control components for household and industrial appliances backed by Investcorp.
+Andrew is the former Chief Executive of the Sir Henry Royce Institute for Advanced Materials which aims to be a being a world-leading centre for advanced materials research and commercialisation He also serves on the board of Consort Medical Plc as a Non-Executive Director and is Non-Executive Chairman of mOm Incubators ltd. In addition, Andrew is an independent advisor to CEME Spa, a leading manufacturer of fluid control components for household and industrial appliances backed by Investcorp.

 Previously, Dr Hosty was Chief Operating Officer at Morgan Advanced Materials Plc, an appointment he held from February 2013 until January 2016.
 Before this, he held a number of senior positions within Morgan Advanced Materials Plc, including as Chief Executive Officer of Morgan Ceramics and served on the Morgan Advanced Materials plc board in from July 2010 to January 2016.
 Previously, Dr Hosty was a non-executive director of Fiberweb plc from 2012 to 2013.